 TheRationalDebate is a place for you to organize sources around the web in order to more effectively argue your point.
 In a debate with a friend on Facebook, Twitter or Google+?
 Link back to your Opinion Boards on TheRationalDebate to strengthen your arguments.

 If you don't organize your sources somehow, it can be difficult to come up with great arguments.
-To remedy this problem, you can create Opinion Boards on your profile once you sign up.
+Create Opinion Boards on your profile once you sign up.
 You can create as many boards as you want and post anything on the web to your boards.
-Want to keep track of how you form your opinions on the next Presidential election?
-Create a board called '2012 Presidential Election'.
-When you read a great article on the web that makes you say: "hey, I should remember this article when people ask me why I'm voting for X", post the article URL to your board!
+Let's say you're really passionate about how to combat the effects of global warming.
+When you read a great article on the web that makes you say: "hey, I should remember this article when I'm discussing Global Warming with my friends", post the article URL to your board!

 To post any webpage to your opinion board, get the Rational button for your browser.
 When you're browsing the web and you see something you want to post, use the Rational button to post to your board without ever leaving the site you're on!
 Check out this post on TheRationalDebate blog to see the Rational button in action.

 If your account is connected to Facebook, Opinion Board posts can show up as links on your Timeline.
 You can turn this on or off every time you post something to an Opinion Board.
 Check out this post on the TheRationalDebate blog to see how Facebook integration works.

 The goal of this site is to make debates on the web more rational.
 So, if you're debating with a friend online, link back to your opinion boards to strengthen your opinion.
 It's easy, simply go to your board and click on the box under the Link To Text section on the left hand side.
 Then copy the text to your clipboard so you can paste it anywhere you like.
 Here's what the box will look like: